walton5511/wikiwikihk/docs/information/items-sale-price.md

 ---
 id: items-sale-price
 slug: items-sale-price
-title: Items Sale Price
+title: Item Sale Prices
 hide_title: true
 ---

-# Items Sale Price
+# Item Sale Prices

 You can sell the following items to NPCs at the following prices: